dougbutner/web-4/README.md

 Time tokens are distributed to users based on the amount of time passes.
 This can be an active faucet, requiring some action by the recipient, or a passive faucet, automatically sending the cryptocurrency to the user.

-Time tokens allow a user t
+Time tokens allow web 2 and web 3 applications to offer a provably democratic model to their users.

+Provable democracy c in web 3.0, because there is often no control over how many account a user may c

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyOTAzMTEwMjUsNTA4OTQyMjM1LDM2OD
-IxNDY3NSw3NjkwOTMzMjBdfQ==
+eyJoaXN0b3J5IjpbLTc2MjQ1Njk1Nyw1MDg5NDIyMzUsMzY4Mj
+E0Njc1LDc2OTA5MzMyMF19
 -->